2/21/2025

 Analyst, Piper Sandler

 Thanks.
 Good morning, everyone.
-First, you had $307 million-plus of bridge originations the fourth quarter, high flow in a long time, in line with your guys from last quarter.
+First, you had $307 million plus of bridge originations in the fourth quarter, highest level in a long time, in line with your guys from last quarter.
 Can you speak to expectations going forward in bridge as rates have backed up since September?
 And then do you have an outlook for agency originations for the first quarter?
 Thanks.

 speaker

 Yeah.
-The $370 million of bridge is a good quarter.
-As I mentioned in my comments, we're expecting to move out one and a half to two billionth of a year.
-And we expect it to move fairly evenly over the year.
-I think if short-term rates crop, we can see that number going up considerably.
-But that's the level that we think it's rated by.
-And as far as your second part of your question, Crispin, yeah, the reason we've given a 30 to 35-cent kind of guidance per quarter is it won't be linear, right?
-Certainly the first quarter or two may be on the lower end of that range, and then it will grow from there.
+The $370 million of bridge is a good quarter, as I mentioned in my comments, we're expecting about one and a half to two billion for the year and we expect it to look fairly evenly over the year i think if short-term rates crop you can see that number going up considerably but that's the level that we think And as far as your second part of your question, Crispin, yeah, the reason we've given a 30 to 35 cent kind of guidance per quarter is it won't be linear, right?
+You know, certainly the first quarter or two, maybe on the lower end of that range, then it will grow from there.
 And a lot has to do with the fact that the agency business, given where rates are, is off to a slow start.
-So we're expecting a much lower first quarter in the agencies than we expected to build from there for two reasons.
-One, historically, the first quarter is usually a slower quarter because a lot of people close all their loans at the end of the year.
+So we're expecting a much lower first quarter in the agencies, and then we expected a slower quarter because a lot of people close all their loans at the end of the year.
 And two, the backup of rates has put some people on the sidelines.
 We've got a big pipeline.
 We've got a lot of loans ready to go.
 It's just a matter of convincing borrowers to transact at these levels.
 And a lot of them are still patiently waiting to see where the 10-year goes.
-So we are expecting the numbers to be much lighter in the first quarter and then hopefully grow from there.
-What you did see is a strong fourth quarter, not only with Auburn, but all agency vendors and the agencies themselves.
-And if you look at the comments I had, we would have even done more, but the agencies were backed up.
+So we are expecting the numbers to be much lighter in the first quarter and then hopefully If you look at the comments I had, we would have even done more, but the agencies were backed up.
 And when rates jumped, we have this huge pipeline sitting on the side.
 So the first quarter is going to be a little light because so much was done in the fourth quarter.
-And where the rates are today, there's just a ton sitting on the side of the balance sheet on the pipeline.
+And where the rates are today is just a ton sitting on the side of the balance sheet on the pipeline.
 And if you do see a meaningful move for the 10-year down, you'll see that number increase substantially.
-Yeah, and it wouldn't be surprising if the agency business for the quarter was, you know, $600 million to $800 million.
+Yeah, and it wouldn't be surprising if the agency business for the quarter was, you know, $600 to $800 million.
 It all depends on what's going to happen.
-Great.

 speaker